*This post and infographic were updated on 08/12/2022.

-In the case of a job description, the job title acts as the primary keyword, followed by any additional alternate or synonym job titles acting as secondary keywords.
+In the case of a job description, the job title acts as the primary keyword, followed by any alternate job titles acting as secondary keywords.
 In the example above, the digital marketing position uses “Digital Marketing Manager” as the primary keyword title and based on the needs of the description, “Search Marketing Manager” is the accompanying secondary keyword job title.
 Using keywords frequently throughout the description increases the probability of the description appearing higher in search results, in turn gaining more job seeking viewers.

 - Lists make it easy to read and understand dense material at a glance.